arleigh418/Automatic-IG-Like/README.md

 5.It may can't run,you need to update xpath or other label by yourself.

-*Notice : This Project is for practice and research , please avoid any illegal actions and follow IG's policy.
+*Notice : Please avoid any illegal actions and follow IG's policy.